langchain-ai/langchain/docs/modules/agents/how_to_guides.rst

 `Multi Input Tools <examples/multi_input_tool.ipynb>`_: How to use a tool that requires multiple inputs with an agent.

+`Search Tools <examples/search_tools.ipynb>`_: How to use the different type of search tools that LangChain supports.

+`Max Iterations <examples/max_iterations.ipynb>`_: How to restrict an agent to a certain number of iterations.

 The next set of examples are all end-to-end agents for specific applications.
 In all examples there is an Agent with a particular set of tools.